fablabs-ch/nanobud/README.md

 Per example, replace the rotary encoder by a temperature sensor, load the suitable arduino sketch, then you have a beautiful portable weather station!

 With this project you can do a workshop and show people how to assembly electronic components and get perfect welds.
+Please visit the wiki to get the workshop kit.

 But not only, if you want go further and make different kind of workshops, here some quick ideas:
 - How to load and programm Arduino boards
 - How to manage oled screen.